-Location: such as an address or block number, or a specific location in a parking lot.
+Location: Such as an address, street name and/or block number, or a specific location in a parking lot.

-Description of the thief: provide identifiers such as race, sex, age, height, weight, hair color and length, color and length of facial hair, colors and style of clothing, any identifying marks such as tattoos and scars.
+Description of the suspect: Provide identifiers such as race, sex, age, height, weight, hair color and length, color and length of facial hair, colors and style of clothing, any identifying marks such as tattoos and scars.

-Direction: give the direction of travel if the thief flees from the scene.
+Direction: Provide the direction of travel if the suspect flees from the scene.

-Decription of car: give a description of the car if the thief flees from the scene in a vehicle.
+Decription of car: Provide a description of the car if the suspect flees from the scene in a vehicle.
 Describe the make and type of car, color and year, special designs or features such as a vinyl top, mag wheels, body damage, pinstripes, etc.